Frequently Ask Questions

 What do I need to bring to lessons?

-If you have your own wetsuit or booties then bring them as they will fit you snugly otherwise we provide winter ones at the school.
+If you have your own wetsuit then bring it as it will fit you snugly otherwise we provide winter ones at the school.
 Bring swimming costume, warm clothes, sun cream, sun glasses, towel and some old trainers.
 A packed lunch and flask with some hot drink goes down well!

 Can I buy lessons as a present for family and friends?

 Yes and the vouchers can be purchased on the buy a BEKS Kitesurfing Gift Voucher Page .
-After you have paid a deposit of £50 the voucher is automatically emailed to you.
+After you have paid the voucher is automatically emailed to you.